Magda Linette

 Magda Linette (born 12 February 1992) is a Polish professional tennis player.
-She has a career-high singles ranking of world No. 19 achieved in March 2023.
-She has reached five finals on the WTA Tour, winning two titles, the semifinal of the 2023 Australian Open, and the third round of the other three Major championships.
-Her most successful Grand Slam championship in terms of winning percentage is the French Open.
+She has a career-high singles ranking of world No. 19, achieved in March 2023.
+She has reached eight finals on the WTA Tour, winning three titles, and the semifinals of the 2023 Australian Open, and the third round of the other majors.

-Linette made her first appearance in a WTA Tour tournament main draw at the Internationaux de Strasbourg in May 2013, where she also scored her first match win at this level.
-The same year, she reached her first WTA semifinal in Baku, coming from qualifying.
+Linette made her first appearance in a WTA Tour main draw at the Internationaux de Strasbourg in May 2013, where she also scored her first match win at this level.
+The same year, she reached her first WTA Tour semifinal in Baku, coming from qualifying.
 Linette won her first WTA 125 title at the 2014 Ningbo International Open, and her first WTA Tour title at the 2019 Bronx Open.
 Her best result in WTA Premier tournaments is the quarterfinals of 2016 Pan Pacific Open.

-In 2020, she won the WTA Fan Favorite Shot of the Year award for a slice forehand that she played against Peng Shuai en route to her second WTA Tour title at the Thailand Open.
+In 2020, she earned the Fan Favorite Shot of the Year award by the WTA for a slice forehand that she played against Peng Shuai en route to her second WTA Tour title at the Thailand Open.